bparanj/crystal/electronics/experiments/resonance-experiment.md

 The simplest experiment to demonstrate resonance in electronics is the LC circuit (inductor-capacitor circuit).
-Here’s a basic setup:

-1. Components Needed:
+1. Components:
    - Inductor (L)
    - Capacitor (C)
    - AC signal generator (to provide varying frequencies)